 Advance Your Career – It’s Your Job

-You might be lucky enough to have a manager who helps you advance your career, but you might not.
-Either way, you deserve to have the career you want, and ultimately, it’s your job to advance your career.
+Too many professionals are waiting for their boss to make their career happen.
+You might be lucky enough to have a boss who cares about you and helps you advance your career, but you might not.
+Either way, you deserve to have the career you want and ultimately, it’s your job to advance your career.

-Advance Your Career Step Three: Ask your manager, your peers, and other organizational leaders who you need a good working relationship with and who can influence your next career opportunity.
+How to Advance Your Career Step Two: Ask your manager, your peers and other organizational leaders who you need a good working relationship with and who can influence your next career opportunity.

 You never know who talks to whom and who can influence your future opportunities.
 Department heads you don’t know well talk to other department heads.
-Don’t assume that because you don’t know someone well that they can’t influence your next opportunity or lack thereof.
+Don’t assume that because you don’t know someone well that s/he can’t influence your next opportunity, or lack thereof.

 Don’t assume people know what you want to do in the future.
 In fact, assume others have no idea about the work you want to do and the things you want to learn.
 Tell people, “I’m really interested in learning more about ___________.
 I’d like exposure to __________ part of our organization.”

 Your career is your responsibility.
-Don’t wait for your manager make your career happen.
+Don’t wait for the right boss to make your career happen.
 Take matters into your own hands.
 Follow the steps above and get more of what you want at work.